"Believe me, my young friend, there is nothing - absolutely nothing - half so much worth doing

 of sea birds, too, including likely close encounters with gannets, terns, Eider ducks, guillemots, cormorants and waders.

 At Otter's Tail we have a fleet of Scorpio sea kayaks in various sizes.
-These are great all-rounder, versatile boats, suitable
+These are great all-rounder, versatile sea kayaks, suitable

-children and less confident paddlers to join in we also have three Horizon Blackout tandem kayaks.
+and less confident paddlers to join in we also have four Horizon Blackout tandem kayaks.

 We are fortunate to be based at Lamlash pier, the perfect location for launching.